ztxjm123/MPDroid/README.md

 4.In mpdroid\MinPermissionIdentification\ReData.py we back up the database.
 This requires configuring the environment variables, which means matching mysqldump to the path

-5.If you want to evaluate the new app data, first replace the first 20% of the mpdroid\ MinPermissionIdentification\ data\ topic_test.txt file with the new app data, and then import the corresponding app data into the normal_test_permission table of the database
 # Run
 cmd cd D:\MPDroid\MinPermissionIdentification ->